 Next to the standard gamma correction, the projectors can be manipulated in a way to simulate gamma types for other devices or purposes.
-This includes sRGB (standard Red-Green-Blue), Power gamma and a number of DICOM gamma ranges.
+This includes sRGB (standard Red-Green-Blue), Power gamma, DICOM gamma ranges and for simulation projectors sim1.